KwatME/Rela.jl/system/Pathogen/Bacteria/Borrelia burgdorferi.md

 # "

-Tick is the vector, like in Babesia
+Tick is the vector, like in Babesia.

 # ^

-Lyme disease
+Lyme Disease